gshs27/QoS-aware-Energy-Efficient-Scheduling-Policy-Robust-Queueing/README.md

 Main.jl includes the
 1. Calculting "Static Control Policy"; server speeds and routing probabilities
-2. Simulting data center operation, with static and dynamic control
+2. Simulating data center operation with static and dynamic controls

 Functions.jl and Types.jl includes the necessary materials for Main.jl